-- (a) The terms "ancestry," "ethnic group identification," and "national origin" shall have the meanings set out in subsections 14020(e), (r), and (gg), respectively. - (b) "Alternative communication services" means the method used for purposes of communicating effectively with a person with limited English proficiency who is unable to read or speak or write in the

-English language.
-"Alternative communication services" include, but are not limited to, the provision of the services of a multilingual employee or an interpreter for the benefit of an ultimate beneficiary; the provision of written materials in a language other than English; the provision of written materials in a format other than standard font written print, such as Braille, large font print, sign language visual formats and electronic formats; auxiliary aids and services; and notice to the limited English proficient person of the availability of free alternative communication services, including interpreter and translation services and where to file complaints if appropriate services are not provided.

-- (c) "Multilingual employee" means a qualified employee of a covered entity who, in addition to their duties, is also proficient in oral communication skills in English and the target languages, as are necessary to accurately and readily interpret in a second language, and has received education and training in interpreter ethics, conduct, practice, and confidentiality.
-A multilingual employee need not be proficient in reading or writing skills in a second language except where such skills are a job-related necessity or necessary for orally interpreting a written document. - (e) "Limited English proficient persons" ("LEP") includes: - (1) persons who are non-English speaking or who do not speak English as their primary language or have limited ability to read, write, speak, or understand English; - (2) persons with developmental, mental health, or intellectual disabilities who have limited ability to understand English; and - (3) persons with manual or sensory disabilities, such as manual dexterity impairments, hearing or vision impairments, who have limited functional ability to read, write, or speak English presented in standard visual or oral formats. - (f) "Primary language" means the language used most frequently by a person to communicate, including sign language, or tactile sign language. - (g) "Translator" means a person qualified and capable of translating a language in writing or sign.
+- (a) The terms "ancestry," "ethnic group identification," and "national origin" shall have the meanings set out in sections 14020 (e), (q), and (dd), respectively. - (b) "Alternative communication services" means the method used for purposes of communicating effectively with a person with limited English proficiency who is unable to read or speak or write in the English language.
+"Alternative communication services" include, but are not limited to, the provision of the services of a multilingual employee or a qualified interpreter for the benefit of an ultimate beneficiary; the provision of written materials in a language other than English; the provision of written materials in a format other than standard font written print, such as Braille, large font print, sign language visual formats and electronic formats; auxiliary aids and services; and notice to the limited English proficient person of the availability of free alternative communication services, including interpreter and translation services and where to file complaints if appropriate services are not provided. - (c) "Multilingual employee" means a qualified employee of a covered entity who, in addition to their duties, is also proficient in oral communication skills in English and the target languages, as are necessary to accurately and readily interpret in a second language.
+A multilingual employee need not be proficient in reading or writing skills in a second language except where such skills are a job-related necessity or necessary for orally interpreting a written document. - (d) "Limited English proficient persons" ("LEP") includes persons who are non-English speaking or who do not speak English as their primary language or have limited ability to read, write, speak, or understand English. - (e) "Primary language" means the language used most frequently by a person to communicate, including sign language, or tactile sign language. - (f) "Translator" means a person qualified and capable of translating a language in writing or sign.
 A qualified translator has received education and training in translator best practices, including ethics, conduct, practice, and confidentiality.
 "Translation" is the replacement of a written text or sign, or recorded image, from one language (source language) into an equivalent written text or sign, or recorded image in another language (target language), accurately and with appropriate cultural relevance, and at the appropriate grade level.
 Although many of the same requirements apply to translators as for interpreters, the skill of translators is very different from that of interpreting.
 Competency of translations can often be ensured by: (i) having a second independent translator to check the work of the primary translator, including using a community review process to ensure the correct reading and literacy level and understandability of the document, and (ii) using "back translation" by having one translator translate the documents and a second one translate it back to English or the source language to check the appropriate meaning.